 Starting the self-extracting installer is trivial: you simply tell your shell to run it, using one of two mechanisms:

 - The simplest way to achieve this is to type "

 - You can also modify the permissions of the .run file to indicate that it is executable, then start it directly.

 To do so, you'd run

 The installer will first run an archive integrity check, decompress the archive, then start the interactive phase of the installation.

 The installer takes care of all necessary operations on the supported platforms: all pre-requisite software is installed and configured, an existing NMIS installation is upgraded in place and basic integration of NMIS with the operating system is performed on your behalf as well.

-The installer does require Internet access for installing pre-requisites using apt-get, yum and CPAN (but we do have a few suggestions for dealing with a system where Internet access is restricted).
+The installer does require Internet access for installing pre-requisites using apt-get, yum and CPAN (but we do have a few).

 As of 8.5.6G using the installer is the only supported method for installing or upgrading NMIS, because by now it is now suitably mature and robust, and because it's very very easy to miss crucial operations in a totally manual installation.
 Please see the Advanced Installer Use section at the bottom if you need more precise control over the installer.